|

 66. rabble-rouser

-a political leader who seeks support by appealing to popular passions and prejudices
+political leader who seeks support by appealing to passions

 67. digress